Ground-Level Ozone and Fine Particulate Matter Forecasting Research Products

-Forecast daily mean surface concentrations of PM2.5 in µg/m3 for November 17, 2009, from the developmental forecast system.
+Forecast daily mean surface concentrations of PM2.5 in µg/m3 for February 7, 2016, from the forecast system.
 Red, orange, and yellow show the highest concentrations.
-ARL scientists are working to improve the capabilities of this system in order to provide accurate forecasts of this important atmospheric pollutant.

 For More Information: